-In Simulation, the control simulates only the counter reading that you have specified directly in the NC program.
-The counter reading from the program run is not taken into account
+■ In the simulation, the control only simulates the counter reading you specified directly in the NC program.
+The counter reading from the program run is ignored.

-Coordinate Transformation
+Coordinate transformation

-9.1 Coordinate transformation cycles
+10.1 Coordinate transformation cycles

 Once a contour has been programmed, the control can execute it on the workpiece at various locations and in different sizes by using cycles for coordinate transformation.